plumelo/cosmoz-frontend-rtd/docs/public/20-dependency-management.rst

 Installing/updating component dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+This file is used by both the NPM and Yarn package managers.
+There are two
-There are two sections in this file of interest for dependencies:
+sections in this file regarding dependencies:

-``dependencies`` secction specifies the dependecies and ``devDependencies``
+``dependencies`` section specifies the main dependecies and ``devDependencies``
 section sets dependencies used during development, documentation or test.
 Development dependencies are installed when doing ``npm link`` or
 ``npm install`` from the root of a package.